 For a while now, ‘skilled chefs’ (see below for what a ‘skilled chef’ is) have been on the Shortage Occupation List, potentially opening the door to chefs being sponsored.

 Thankfully, the ‘take-away clause’ was removed in October 2019.
-If you are now considering sponsoring a skilled chef under Tier 2, here are some key considerations.
+If you are now considering whether to sponsor a chef under Tier 2, here are some key considerations.

 What type of restaurant must you be?